-The Australian Government Department of Agriculture initiated this review following a request from the Australian nursery industry to revise the import conditions for nursery stock from countries where Phytophthora ramorum is known to occur.
-Surveys conducted overseas in response to P. ramorum outbreaks identified several new species of Phytophthora including P. kernoviae, P. nemorosa and P. pseudosyringae.
-These Phytophthora species share a similar host range, geographic range and cause symptoms indistinguishable from those of Phytophthora ramorum.
-This review therefore considers not only Phytophthora ramorum but also P. kernoviae, P. nemorosa and P. pseudosyringae.
+The Australian Government Department of Agriculture and Water Resources (the department) initiated this review following a request from the Australian nursery industry to revise the import conditions for host nursery stock from countries where Phytophthora ramorum is known to occur.
+The review recommends that, not only Phytophthora ramorum be regulated, but also P. kernoviae, P. nemorosa and P. pseudosyringae.
+These Phytophthora species share a similar host range, geographic range and cause symptoms indistinguishable from those of P. ramorum.

 The introduction of these Phytophthora species into Australia would have unacceptable economic consequences.
 Phytophthora ramorum is the most destructive pathogen of oak and a range of other host plants with significant commercial value, causing direct host mortality and increasing the cost of production due to its regulatory impact.
 The Australian nursery industry has a retail value of approximately \$1.8 to \$2 billion and the establishment of these Phytophthora species in Australia would necessitate higher levels of pathogen control in nurseries than is currently practised.
+Hosts of Phytophthora species also include many important shrubs and trees of recreational or environmental significance.
+If introduced, these species would be a major threat to southern Australian forest and woodland systems.